 - Closing the evidence is probably the most important thing that Regulatory and HTA agencies can do.
 The joint EMA / EUnetHTA 21 Work Plan identifies nine specific areas that will close evidence gaps.
 Activities include joint scientific consultation, exchange of information, methods and guidelines for real world evidence, methodologies for engagement of patients, extrapolation, horizon scanning, etc. These are the concrete steps that facilitate collaboration and deliver concrete endpoints.

-· The connected lifecycle approach to evidence is what will strengthen collaboration between HTA and Regulatory Agencies.
+- The connected lifecycle approach to evidence is what will strengthen HTA-Regulatory Collaboration in Europe.

 Rui Santos Ivo